agorakit/documentation/docs/en/install.md

 QUEUE_DRIVER=sync // driver to use for queues
 ```

+### Setup email sending

-Then configure you mail server.
+You can now configure your mail server.
 For the mail driver you can use `mail` to use php built in mail function or `smtp` to use any smtp server.
 Choose the right port (on most servers this is 25), host and username / password.

-!!! info
-    This is needed to be able to verify any registered user account.
-If you cannot verify your user account, you can always set the column `verified` to `1` inside the users table.

 ```
 MAIL_DRIVER=mail // driver to use for sending emails.
 Use mail to use php built-in mail function